Inland Marine Insurance

 Note that your deductible also affects the cost of insurance.
 A higher deductible will result in a lower premium, but you'll have to pay that amount before your insurer will cover a claim.

-Type of property and value
+Type of property and its value

 Claims history